rjmcf/HeirtombPostmortem/index.markdown

   <link href="css/common.css" rel="stylesheet">
 </head>

 For [GMTKJam2020](https://itch.io/jam/gmtk-2020), Max ([@beakfriends](https://twitter.com/beakfriends)) and I ([@RjmcfDev](https://twitter.com/RjmcfDev)) tried to make a game, and while we certainly succeeded, we also failed spectacularly.
-I want to take a little look at what exactly happened, and why I'm actually totally ok with.
+I want to take a little look at what exactly happened, and why I'm actually totally ok with it.

-## Theme and initial ideas
+## Theme and Initial Ideas

 The theme for this jam was "Out of control".
 Max was busy just as the jam started, so I had a bit of time left to my own thoughts.
 Initially we had planned to have a call once the theme had been announced, but I'm actually really glad that we didn't.
 It means that our whole thought process has been documented, and we can now look back over the stages that our ideas went through!

 I spent that initial time writing down obvious things that came to mind when I thought of what it means to be "Out of control", partly to try and think of an idea, but also partly to just get all the obvious ideas *out there* and out of the way.
-One of the criteria for marking submissions is Originality, so I wanted to make sure that the idea we went with wasn't totally obvious, as I thought that meant more people would be doing it.
+One of the criteria for marking submissions is Originality, so I wanted to make sure that the idea we went with wasn't totally obvious, as I assumed an obvious idea would have lots of people using it, and thus anything we did would be less original.

 Max came back with an idea that could knock those out of the park, if it weren't for the time constraints we were under:

-{% include captioned_image.html url="assets/first_idea.png" width="600" description="The idea: a roguelike where you age a year every time you move" %}
+{% include captioned_image.html url="assets/first_idea.png" width="700" description="The idea: a roguelike where you age a year every time you move" %}

 We both absolutely adored this idea, for a number of reasons:
 1. It had a very clear narrative hook, which we always love